Food

 “Non-GMO plants are still conventionally grown, with artificial pesticides and fertilizers.
 There’s no sizable environmental gain,” Thistlethwaite says.

 But the organic industry also once in a while overpromises, he says.
 It markets organic produce as more healthy for you, the customer.
 The evidence for that, even though, is weak.
-There’s lots stronger proof that it is better for the surroundings.
-“It makes a distinction commonly to farmers, to rural communities, to soil fitness, to animal welfare,” Dillon says.
+There’s a lot stronger proof that it is better for the surroundings.
+“It makes a distinction commonly to farmers, rural communities, soil fitness, animal welfare,” Dillon says.

 Even deeper trouble with labels got here as I was speakme with Kim Elena Ionescu, leader sustainability officer for the Specialty Coffee Association.